Support Us Button Widget

 Photo by SATXtoday team

 Can you believe it’s already time to vote in the general election?
-Election Day is Tuesday, Nov.
-5, and we’ve done the Googling so you don’t have to.
+Early voting for the Saturday, May 3 election begins Tuesday, April 22 through Tuesday, April 29 and we’ve done the research so you don’t have to.

-To make this election as easy as possible, we’ve curated need-to-know information about how and where to vote, along with what is on this year’s ballots — from County Constable seats to the US President.
+To make this election as easy as possible, we’ve curated need-to-know information about how and where to vote, along with what is on this year’s ballots.

 Are you registered?